 The legacy VoiceXML interpreter, GVPi, does not use the Fetching Module to fetch documents or perform caching; instead it uses the Page Collector module.
-For a description of how the Page Collector fetches and performs caching, see Page Collector Caching on page 48.
+For a description of how the Page Collector fetches and performs caching, see Page Collector Caching.